-Southeastern is committed to conserving resources and reducing the impact we have on the environment.
-We are making our campus greener by encouraging recycling on campus, using alternative fuel and energy sources, and constructing a dedicated sustainability center, among other initiatives.
+Southeastern Louisiana University is committed to conserving resources and reducing the impact we have on the environment.
+We are making our campus greener by encouraging recycling on campus, using alternative fuel and energy sources such as geothermal, solar, and biomass.
+Southeastern has a dedicated sustainability center, among other initiatives.

-We reduced the number of dumpsters on campus by 20 percent thanks to new recycling bins that accept paper, cardboard, plastic, aluminum, steel and tin.
+We reduced the number of dumpsters on campus by 20 percent thanks to new recycling bins that accept paper, cardboard, plastic, aluminum, steel, and tin.
+Green recycling bins are located on most floors of campus buildings for your convenience.
+Many are situated near printers or copiers to collect paper.
+Since paper is part of our single-stream recycling program, plastic bottles and metal cans may also be placed in these bins.
+There are also 60 blue outdoor recycling bins on campus.
 More about our recycling program »

 Physical Plant staff can simultaneously view and control the HVAC performance in most buildings on Southeastern's main campus, reducing energy consumption and generating significant savings.
 The online system displays the control system, energy use and savings so that staff, students and visitors can observe the system's benefits first-hand.